 You want to make a difference in the world.
 No matter what path you take after graduation – promoting social justice, advocating for environmental sustainability, or working in the business world –the Minor in Applied Leadership at Drew is designed to give you the know-how to do just that.

-Connect your passion for socially-responsible action with your academic interests through hands-on experience and engaging course work.
 Learn to lead with integrity in the context of a community.
 Test this knowledge in the real world.
 Then develop a plan for putting your new leadership skills into action—at Drew and wherever your life path takes you.